ryzokuken/slides/content/2022-07-tc39/index.md

 ----

+## Special Thanks

-Thanks to Dave Nugent and The SF JavaScript Meetup for partnering with TC39 for this event!
+- To Dave Nugent and The SF JavaScript Meetup for partnering with TC39 for this event
+- To Ujjwal Sharma (@ryzokuken) for contributing to these slides

 ----